DavdPortillo/DavdPortillo/README.md

 # 💫 About Me:
-I’m a first-year web application development student.<br>Have been passionate about technology since I can remember. <br>I love learning new technologies both in front-end and back-end development.
+I’m a second-year web application development student.<br>Have been passionate about technology since I can remember. <br>I love learning new technologies both in front-end and back-end development.

 ## 🌐 Socials: